 Putting it All Together

-To maximize coffee freshness, we are only going to buy fresh coffee, especially if we prefer darker roasted coffee.
-Ideally, we will grind the coffee just prior to brewing, but if we can’t, we’ll still do our best to keep the coffee fresh.
+To maximize coffee freshness, we will only buy fresh coffee, especially if we prefer darker roasted coffee.
+Ideally, we will grind the coffee just before brewing, but if we can’t, we’ll still do our best to keep the coffee fresh.

 We will keep the coffee out of the refrigerator.
-We won’t purchase too much coffee at once, to minimize the chance some goes flat.
-If we do buy too much coffee, we can store the coffee in an air-tight freezer-safe bag in the freezer and then move it to room-temperature storage when we are ready to consume it.
+We won’t purchase too much coffee at once to minimize the chance some will go flat.
+If we do buy too much coffee, we can store it in an airtight freezer-safe bag in the freezer and then move it to room-temperature storage when we are ready to consume it.

 At a minimum, we will keep coffee sealed in its bag and stored in a dark cabinet.
-Finding a jar or container to place the coffee into is the next step and eventually graduating to a vacuum-sealed solution.
+The next step is to find a jar or container to place the coffee in, eventually graduating to a vacuum-sealed solution.

 Resources

-Coffee Storage – Our original article that dives deeper into the best way to use the freezer to store coffee.
+Coffee Storage—Our original article dives deeper into the best way to use the freezer to store coffee.